iredmail/docs/en_US/howto/fail2ban.sql.md

 mysql fail2ban -e "SELECT * FROM banned"
 ```

-You should see the command output like below:
+You should see the output like below:

 ```
 +----+---------+-------+----------+---------+------------------+---------------+---------------------+--------+